 2022 Medicaid Income Limits for Seniors in Colorado

 Seniors who don’t meet income eligibility requirements for the Colorado Health First Program may qualify for other financial assistance programs through the Connect for Health Colorado Marketplace.
-The Colorado Indigent Care Program (CICP) and prescription savings plans may also help reduce overall expenses so that more income can go towards memory care costs.
+The Colorado Indigent Care Program (CICP) and prescription savings plans may also help reduce overall expenses so that more income can go toward memory care costs.

 How to Apply for Medicaid in Colorado